Safe Oil Tank Removal, Repair, and Replacement Services for Home and Businesses

-- avoid the hazard and expense of an oil spill
+- Avoid the hazard and expense of an oil spill

-- apply for tank insurance
+- Apply for tank insurance

-- plan to buy or sell an oil-fueled home
+- Plan to buy or sell an oil-fueled home

-- ensure you meet current township laws and codes
+- Ensure you meet current township laws and codes

 Perhaps we will find that your aging tank’s walls, oil lines, fill or vent pipes have rotted.
 Or that dirty sediment has built up over 20-30 years.
 To avoid hugely expensive spill reparations, unfortunate impediments to selling your home, or untimely interruption of your heating services, you will want us to either remove or repair the tank at once.
 Our experts can help you with all facets of your project.
 Removal of an impaired oil tank is always the preferred choice.
-Below-ground oil tank removal will require our use of a backhoe, and includes backfill material and the return of the disturbed area to rough grade.
+Below-ground oil tank removal will require our use of a backhoe and includes backfill material and the return of the disturbed area to rough grade.
 We will include permit purchases in our proposal.
 While we don’t recommend it (for re-sale purposes, among other reasons), we can cut and clean the tank, with sediment drummed for disposal.
-We then fill the tank with sand, concrete or foam (depending upon local code requirements).
+We then fill the tank with sand, concrete, or foam (depending upon local code requirements).

 We can help you understand all available options for your residential or commercial oil tank needs, including inventory, location, and above- vs. below-ground models.
 You can buy the right tank from us at a fair price, and our expert professionals will install it safely and according to all local and New York State laws.
 The price of tank installation will include pumping over any usable oil from the old tank to the new tank.
-Our technician will determine the amount of usable oil during installation.
+Our technicians will determine the amount of usable oil during installation.
 Excess oil or any sludge will require us to use a vacuum truck to properly remove and dispose of it properly.

 Should we detect contamination, we are required by law to contact the Department of Environmental Conservation (D.E.C).
-The cost of any remediation with the D.E.C. is between the owner and the Department, and is completely unrelated to Robison.
+The cost of any remediation with the D.E.C. is between the owner and the Department and is completely unrelated to Robison.